dxw/optionparser/README.markdown

 OptionParser is a parser for command-line options for PHP.
 It supports both short and long options, optional and/or required parameter checking, automatic callback execution, and pretty printing of usage messages.

+This package is a dependency of Whippet.
+It's been forked by dxw because the upstream repo is no longer maintained.

 ### Usage

 First create a parser object and then use it to parse your arguments.
 Examples explain it best: